qiceradar/radar_wrangler/code/download/README.md

 * KOPRI:
   * Only their first season has been released: https://zenodo.org/record/3874655
     * Unfortunately, Zenodo does not support HTTP range requesets, so I can't use unzip-http to grab individual files.
-  * For now, manually downloaded into KOPRI/KRT1
+    * For now, manually downloaded into KOPRI/KRT1, unzip, and rearrange
     * netCDF files split transects into ~100 MB "granules"
+    * LHB may be willing to release a V2
+  * They've released one radargram from the Thwaites survey: https://zenodo.org/records/8165343
+  * They've released

 * LDEO:
   * AGAP_GAMBIT: officially lives at USAP-DC https://www.usap-dc.org/view/dataset/601285, but they don't handle large files well